johnlab-research/conus/README.md

 ```scala
 import $ivy. `org.carbonateresearch::conus:0.2.0`
 ```

-You can import all of the useful classes simply by running the following:
+All of the basic classes you need to work with stepped models can be imported with this wildcard import:

 ```scala
 import org.carbonateresearch.conus._
 ```
-Followed by the following command to set the graphic output to nicely print on Almond:
+Finally, you need to run this command to set the graphic output of the library to work correctly with Almond:
 ```scala
 Simulator.almond_display
 ```